Ivo-Balbaert/The_Way_to_Jai/book/10_What_are_pointers.md

 > Only a pointer can be null.

 You can even declare a variable ptr as a void pointer, like in line (7).
 This means ptr doesn't even know at this point what will be the type of variable it points to!

+In line (9), we make a New(int). `New` is a procedure defined in module _Basic_ that can take any type, construct an instance of it, and return a pointer to it (see line (10)).
+New allocates memory on the heap, so you have to free it yourself, as done in line (11).

 > A pointer to data of unknown type has type *void.